realm/realm-dotnet-lfs/Architecture.md

     Name: "string?",
 }
 ```
+//This seems to be pointing at old code
 This is the RealmObject that holds the metadata associated with the file.
 It is constructed with a binary source, which it then [persists in a temporary location](https://github.com/realm/realm-dotnet-lfs/blob/630b323b31e45a25fee9fac4bf745c8b9123c34a/Realm.LFS/FileData.cs#L59).
 When the object is added to Realm, we [schedule the upload](https://github.com/realm/realm-dotnet-lfs/blob/630b323b31e45a25fee9fac4bf745c8b9123c34a/Realm.LFS/FileData.cs#L70).

 ## [`FileManager`](https://github.com/realm/realm-dotnet-lfs/blob/main/Realm.LFS/Managers/FileManager.cs)